 East Austin has grown into a hot spot destination over the years.
 Previously thought of as the rough part of town, it has transformed into a location for great food, music, entertainment, and cool tourist attractions.
 This part of town is home to one of the last remaining drive-ins.

-All in all, East Austin is a haven for weirdos, counter-culture aficionados, and kids on a budget making it the perfect place to soak up Austin’s weirdness without breaking the bank.
+East Austin is a haven for weirdos, counter-culture fans, and kids on a budget, making it the perfect place to soak up Austin’s weirdness without breaking the bank.
 Visitors to East Austin can also stay in one of the best hotels in the area on a small budget.